 Appointment DNAs (Did Not Attend)

-We recorded 311 DNAs between the 1st April 2017 to the 30th June 2017.
+We recorded 443 DNA's with our Doctors, Nurses and Healthcare Assistant between the 1st March 2018 to the 31st May 2018.
+If you are struggling to get an appointment at the surgery this is one of the reasons.
 If you cannot attend your appointment for whatever reason, please let us know in enough time before the appointment is due, so we can allocate it to someone else.
 Please note that the Practice has a policy for removing patients who persistently fail to attend appointments.

 The shingles vaccine can be requested for peo-ple aged 70 and 78 .
 Those who missed out on their shingles vaccine at age 70 are still eligible at ages 71, 72 and 73.
 And those who missed out on their shingles vaccine at age 78 are eligible at 79.
 Shingles vaccines can be done at the same time as flu vaccines.
 Alternatively – please telephone the surgery and book an appointment with Mary or Emma.

 Patient online access is now available Please visit www.peterloomc.co.uk for more information about how to register to book appointments and order prescriptions online.
 Alternatively, ask our receptionists for your unique password.

 Extended hours Doctor and Nurse appointments are available 7 days a week through GP Care Services at Middleton Health Centre, Birtle View Heywood, Kingsway Rochdale and Littleborough Practices.
 To book, please phone 0161 7638 292 be-tween the hours of: 9:00am and 6:00pm 7 days a week.